-These medications are normally offered as second-line therapies, which are medications and treatments that are used after the patient has not adequately responded to the primary treatments of a condition, which in this case are pain medication and physical therapy.
+These medications are normally offered as second-line therapies, which are treatments that are used after the patient has not adequately responded to primary treatments such as pain medication and physical therapy.
 Viscosupplement preparations differ significantly in their molecular weight, concentration, rheological properties, manufacturing processes, and residence times in the joint.

-The effects that viscosupplements confer is delayed but long-lasting.
-While it can sometimes take weeks or even several months for the full results of viscosupplements, including Orthovisc and Synvisc, to materialize, each of these medications can provide up to six months of improvement, including reduced pain and greater range of motion.
+The effects that viscosupplements confer are delayed but long-lasting.
+While it can sometimes take weeks or even several months for the full results of viscosupplements like Orthovisc and Synvisc to materialize, these medications can provide up to six months of improvement, including reduced pain and a greater range of motion.

-- Composition: Synvisc is made of a complex of reticulated hylan, hylan A and hylan B. Hylan A is a soluble, high-molecular-weight molecule that makes up 80% of the complex, while hylan B is an insoluble gel-like continuous molecular network that makes up the remaining 20% of the complex.
+- Composition: Synvisc is made of a complex of reticulated hylan, hylan A and hylan B. Hylan A is a soluble, high-molecular-weight molecule that comprises 80% of the complex, while hylan B is an insoluble gel-like continuous molecular network that makes up the remaining 20% of the complex.
 Orthovisc, on the other hand, comprises cross-linked, high-molecular-weight hyaluronan.